frontendpatterns/frontendpatterns.dev/src/content/patterns/prop-drilling-solution.md

 ## Solution

-Apply the Prop Drilling Solution pattern by techniques to avoid passing props through many intermediate components unnecessarily, and reinforce it with concise examples or tests.
+Techniques to avoid passing props through many intermediate components unnecessarily.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.